tjbencomo/col11a1-wes-pipeline/README.md

 called by Mutect2 were filtered by GATK FilterMutectCalls to avoid false positives.
 Variants that passed filtering were annotated using VEP and VCF2MAF.

+The pipeline aggregates mutations from each SCC and saves them to `variants.maf`.
+`variants.maf` was renamed `lee.maf` for downstream analysis to avoid confusion with the other callsets (Pickering and Durinck).

 ## Prerequisites
 Before you start setting up the pipeline, make sure you have your reference genome assembled.
 The GRCh38 (hg38) genome is available on the Broad's